marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

 ## Postscript: On Implementing Formalisms

-Coding up algorithms from papers can be a somewhat daunting prospect, but I hope that when you look over the code written here you'll see it as ultimately relatively small and simple.
+Translating ideas in papers to code can be a daunting prospect, but I hope that when you look over the code written here you'll see it as ultimately relatively small and simple.
 The macro scale behaviour of the automata may be complex and sometimes inscrutable, but each elementary part is, by itself, very manageable.

-If there is one thing I want people to take away from this post, and indeed this whole series, it's that most of the code a jobbing coder will write every day is often *way more* complicated than the code needed to implement formal definitions.
+If there is one thing I want people to take away from this post, and indeed this whole series, it's that every day code is often *way more* complicated than what's needed to implement formal definitions.

 From a difficulty point of view, coding up formal work is very doable, but (and it's a big but) formal work is often not very accessible.
-My view is that this is often an issue of legibility and differing goals for coders and theorists.
+My view is that this is often an issue of legibility, of differing goals for coders and theorists.
 Legibility is not a necessary problem, it is a problem of communication, a fundamentally social problem.

 How can we bridge this gap?
 I consider this to be a more valuable question to ask than answering any specific knowledge question for a simple reason: this question is about unlocking the value of information for as many people as possible.